 Shirdi is a famous holy place where people throng all around the year to get a darshan of the mystic saint Sai Baba.
 It’s not only Shirdi, but the whole area around it is known for its religious importance.
 Mostly, people fly to Mumbai where they can stay in hotels like Orchid Hotel Mumbai and then go by road to Shirdi.

 Let us see 6 the famous temples in and around Shirdi that one must have in itinerary when visiting this area.

-- Sri Sai Baba Samadhi Mandir: This place is a haven for Sai devotees who claim to get cosmic pleasure that is beyond any explanation.
+- how to order Lyrica Sri Sai Baba Samadhi Mandir: This place is a haven for Sai devotees who claim to get cosmic pleasure that is beyond any explanation.
 Baba is known to have touched the lives and hearts of millions of his followers.
 His followers are not only restricted to India but are spread all across the globe.
 You can stay in Shirdi hotels that they can book online.
 Though Sai temples are there in many places, the followers have an ardent desire to get darshan at least once at this Samadhi Mandir in Shirdi.

 - Ramkund: Just 87 km away from Shirdi is the holy town of Nashik.
 It is believed that when Lord Ram was going through his 14 years of exile, he stayed in Nasik for some time.
 The place where he used to take bath is recognized as Ramkund.
 This is the same place where Kumbhmela takes place every 12 years.

 - Tribakeshwar: Just 36 km from Nashik is the famous Trimbakeshwar Temple.
 It is one of the12 Jyotirlingas in the country.
 These jyotirlingas are dedicated to Lord Shiva and people aspire to visit all these 12 during their lifetime.
 The place is also the source of river Godavari.